 Chung Yeung Festival IS a public holiday in Hong Kong.

 World class tennis returns to Hong Kong!
-The Prudential Hong Kong Tennis Open is a WTA sanctioned International Series Event returning for its 6th year in 2021 and will feature more than 50 of the world's best female tennis players in Victoria Park.
+After 5 years, the Prudential Hong Kong Tennis Open is back this autumn!
+This is a WTA sanctioned International Series Event featuring many of the world's best female tennis players in Victoria Park.

 Where?: Victoria Park Tennis Stadium

-Returning for the third time the Hong Kong Cyclothon will again welcome cyclists from around the world to immerse in the culture and breathtaking landscape only offered by Asia's World City.
+The Hong Kong Cyclothon will again welcome cyclists from around the world to immerse in the culture and breathtaking landscape only offered by Asia's World City.
+This year's races will take riders through three bridges and three tunnels across the city, the heart of Mongkok, Tsing Yi Island and will start and end on Tsim Sha Tsui's Salisbury Road.

 Where?: Vantage points along Salisbury Road near Tsim Sha Tsui promenade and